 Fees are levied on the registration and transfer of ownership of motor vehicles.
-Annual road licence fees were scrapped.

-Stamp duties are charged on various legal documents and agreements, such as:
+Stamp duties are charged on various legal documents and agreements such as:

 - Bills of exchange, promissory notes and bonds; - Marketable securities, including debentures; - The sale, conveyance, mortgage and lease of any property situated in Uganda; and - Insurance policies.